 Automotive Maintenance and Light Repair (MLR)

-Mr. King is ASE certified as both a Master Auto Technician and a Master Diesel Tehnician.
+Mr. Wagner is ASE certified as a Master Auto Technician.
 His 30 years of experience in both industry and education allow him to prepare his students with multi-faceted experiences.

 click HERE to go to the Auto Tech Classroom